georgechem/idg/README.md

 - app may provide additional functionality then just playing
  - making user a player we may finish with extra fields in user which will be irrelevant for some of them  and if user is not a player we just store null there which is against database RDM and optimisation.

+Used raw sql due to time limit and complexity of the query itself, Parameters are bind so there is no possibility of SQL injection.
+Also, repository method allow only integers to be passed and that is another layer of protection.
+Also if that will be user input we need provide proper validation of that data in controller but here it is not necessary.

 Example response with Players, with their games, and relevant scores at given game.

 ![img.png](img.png)